What every advertiser needs to know about Facebook’s Significant Edits…

 - Ad creative (including adding a new ad to an ad set)

-Also, pausing an ad set or a campaign for seven days or longer will also be interpreted as a significant edit and will shift the ad set or campaign into the learning phase once the ad set or campaign is restarted.
+Also, pausing an ad set or a campaign for seven days or longer will also be interpreted as a significant edit.
+As a result, this will shift the ad set or campaign into the learning phase once the ad set or campaign is restarted.

 These are changes that may or may not be interpreted as a significant edit, depending on how large the changes are: